...

 A Dish Born from Simplicity

-The Crispy Garlic Domino Potato looks fancy, but its story is rooted in simplicity.
+The Crispy Garlic Domino Potatoes looks fancy, but its story is rooted in simplicity.
 The idea of stacking thinly sliced potatoes and baking them dates back to classic French cooking.
 Chefs loved how layering turned an everyday vegetable into something refined, golden, crisp, and structured.

 The technique spread quickly because it was clever: slicing thinly increases surface area, which means more space for butter and heat.
 It’s science and beauty on a baking tray.
 When the butter melts and the garlic browns, the scent alone is worth the effort.